Giant cuttlefish: Upper Spencer Gulf population

 Hundreds of thousands of giant cuttlefish gather on subtidal reefs around Point Lowly near Whyalla between May and August.
 While outside of the breeding season, the sex ratio is one to one, Spencer Gulf males outnumber females by up to 11 to one in the spawning aggregation.
 If this is due to fewer females taking part or to males breeding for a longer period of time than females is not known.
 With densities of 1 /m2, covering about 61 ha, the sheer numbers of giant cuttlefish make this breeding aggregation unique in the world.
 As the cuttlefish are oblivious to divers while spawning, they are now a major regional tourist attraction for divers from around the world.
 Professor Roger Hanlon of the Woods Hole Oceanographic Institution has called the breeding aggregation "the premier marine attraction on the planet."

 The upper Spencer Gulf population displays two alternative lifecycles in both sexes (growth pattern polymorphism).
 The first involves rapid growth with maturity reached in seven to eight months with small adults returning to spawn in the first year.
 The second involves slow growth with maturity reached in two years, with large adults returning to spawn in the second year.
 The upper Spencer Gulf population displays reproductive behaviours unique to this population, possibly as a result of the high spawning densities.
 Large males defend females and egg-laying sites, while small males, "sneakers" mimic female colouring and form to gain access to the females being protected by the dominant males, which are extremely territorial.
 Male genetic material is deposited in sperm receptacles directly.
 The females, which potentially lay hundreds of eggs, extract one egg at a time and fertilise it by passing it over the sperm receptacle before attaching it to the underside of a rock at depths of 2 to 5 m.

 Conservation

 An unsuccessful application to list this population of giant cuttlefish as a threatened species under Australian law was made during the government's consideration of BHP Billiton's Olympic Dam mine expansion project.
 The application was made following an observed and unexplained population decline and public concerns about future risks posed by industrial pollution.
-On February 2, 2011, the Australian government's Threatened Species Scientific Committee ruled that the species was not eligible for listing, as the affected population was not taxonomically distinct from the rest of the species for the purposes of the Act.
-Further scientific work has determined the cuttlefish of northern Spencer Gulf to be genetically distinct from other giant cuttlefish populations in Australian waters though the results remain unpublished.
+On 2 February 2011, the Australian government's Threatened Species Scientific Committee ruled that the species was not eligible for listing, as the affected population was not taxonomically distinct from the rest of the species for the purposes of the act.
+Further scientific work has determined the cuttlefish of northern Spencer Gulf to be genetically distinct from other giant cuttlefish populations in Australian waters, although the results remain unpublished.